 Its sponsored by the Plano West Band Boosters.

 You can attend this craft fair on November 16 – 19, 2019.
-Its a good one so mark your calendars!
+Its a good one and an annual tradition so mark your calendars!

 6. Christmas Bazaar at John Paul II High School

 John Paul II High School hosts over 170 vendors Plano’s premiere Christmas destination.